sinanmansoor/careerforge-agent/README.md

 # CareerForge AI - Full Stack

-This project has been upgraded from a Streamlit app to a modern Full-Stack application.

 ## Structure
 - `/backend`: Django REST Framework API.
 - `/frontend`: React + Vite Frontend.